 - Retain skills he or she once had

-According to the National Early Childhood Technical Assistance Center, the key element of assisting children with disabilities to lead fulfilling lives is the early intervention of helpful programs and tools (3).
+Early intervention is a key element of assisting children with disabilities to lead fulfilling lives.
 Why is it so important to intervene early with assistance for children with disabilities?

 - The brain benefits from positive early experiences, including safe environments, stable relationships with responsive adults, and positive nutrition.